Introduction to Git

 - TortoiseGit – Git as a Windows Explorer shell extension

-There's no reason now to not switch to Git, and any ridiculous argument against Git can be casually refuted.
-Although there are still a lot of subversion repositories, but even these can be cloned without problems thanks to
+There’s no reason now not switch to Git, and any ridiculous argument against Git can be casually refuted.
+Although there are a lot of subversion repositories, even this can be cloned without problems thanks to

 git-svn (which is installed with Git).

-Subversion and Git (Mercurial, Bazaar, …) are not really possible to be compared, because their approach is quite different.
-With Git you can work in the same way (central repository) as with Subversion, but you also have the possibility to work distributed and to use the many fantastic possibilities of Git (local branches, offline work, hardly any server load, small file size, …).
+Subversion and Git (Mercurial, Bazaar, …) cannot be compared because their approach is different.
+With Git, you can work in the same way (central repository) as with Subversion.
+But you can work distributed and use the many fantastic possibilities of Git (local branches, offline work, nearly no server load, small file size, …).

-If Subversion is still used in your company and it does not work to introduce Git (despite Git's clear, business benefits), then just use git-svn for a transitional period (people will not even know).
-Although not all options are available from Git, but the work is at least easier.
+If Subversion is used in your company, and it does not work to introduce Git (despite Git’s clear, business benefits), then use git-svn for a transitional period (people will not even know).
+Although not all options are available from Git, the work is at least easier.